phroun/appstyle/README.md

 }
 ```

 If you're going to be creating several Widgets that share common properties, you might find it convenient to call `setWidgetDefaults(props)` to specify them.
 Calling it again with an empty object, as in `setWidgetDefaults({})`, will remove any defaults that have been set.
-The Widget Defaults start out blank at the beginning of each frame when your Widget Handler is first called.
+The Widget Defaults start out blank each time your Widget Handler is called.

 ### Responding to Events